Apex, Cary, Pittsboro, RTP among sites offered in Amazon HQ2 bid

-ABC11's I-Team received the information as part of an open records request.
+Among the revelations in the 1,000 page trove were specific site locations for the proposed space, which Amazon anticipated the construction of 8 million square feet of office space: Research Triangle Park in Durham, Downtown Raleigh, Chatham Park in Pittsboro, a site inside Research Triangle Park known as Parmer RTP, an area in East Cary, Wendell Falls and the Veridea area in Apex.

-A presentation sent to Amazon officials details seven available sites in the area including Research Triangle Park in Durham, Downtown Raleigh, Chatham Park in Pittsboro, a site inside Research Triangle Park known as Parmer RTP, an area in East Cary, Wendell Falls and the Veridea area in Apex.
+The I-Team received the information as part of an open-records request submitted earlier this year.
+A number of stakeholders, including the North Carolina Department of Commerce and the Greater Raleigh Chamber of Commerce, previously told ABC11 they were prohibited from sharing such details because of Non-Disclosure-Agreements with Amazon (the documents even show communications barring stakeholders from speaking with local media).

 PREVIOUS STORY: